minirop/fe3/README.md

 ## Help needed

 - Writing a compressor.
 See [documentation](docs/compression.md), the decompressor can be found inside [fe3-png](https://github.com/minirop/fe3-png/).
-- Understand the map format. `115F9F.bin` is Chapter 1, the map tilemap is also encoded/compressed (differently than above).
+- Understanding the map format (tilemap, enemies placements, cutscenes, etc.).

 ## See also